ResursBank/woocommerce-gateway/readme.txt

 = Contribute =

+Help us by joining [Crowdin](https://crwd.in/resurs-bank-woocommerce-gateway) as a translator!

 Do you think there are ways to make our plugin even better?
 Join our project for woocommerce at [Bitbucket](https://bitbucket.org/resursbankplugins/resurs-bank-payment-gateway-for-woocommerce)

 Want to add a new language to this plugin?
 You can contribute via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/resurs-bank-payment-gateway-for-woocommerce).